ckyip/ops535/README.md

 ###Purpose:

 1. Automate the downloading/updating of base image
-2. Automate cloning of VM off the base image (for lab ans assignments)
+2. Automate cloning of VM off the base image (for lab and assignments)
 3. Demonstrate the use of "virsh"

 ###Requirement: